 Steps in a Car Accident Settlement

-After an auto accident, there are five basic steps in the settlement process:
+After a traffic collision, there are five basic steps in the settlement process:

 - Medical Treatment.
 In order to get better, you’ll obviously need to get medical treatment.
 However, medical care also serves a separate purpose.
 It proves your injuries and documents how you were affected by the accident.